 So a virus writer either had to figure out how to bypass the self-checking part when infecting tamper-resistant files, or to avoid them in the first place.

-By the way, I never found out what the initial “T” stood for in the author’s name, but for some reason I have always thought of him as Trevor Tequila.
+I never found out what the initial “T” stood for in the author’s name, but for some reason I have always thought of them as Trevor Tequila.

 Here’s the overview of his magnum opus:

 Master Boot Record infector